JohnFunkCode/QRCodeSignDemo/README.md

 ![QRCode Generator for Green Sign](QRCodeGenerator_GreenQRCode.png) I saved the .png and the .svg as GreenQRCode.png and GreenQRCode.svg

-## Step 5: After a little colorizing for demo purposes here are the two signs we can place:
+## Step 5: After a little colorizing for demo purposes here are the two signs we can place in the garden.
 ![Red Sign](RedRedQRCode.png)

 ![Green Sign](GreenGreenQRCode.png)